NYPL/lsp_workflows/workflows/patron_hold_request.md

 # Hold Request Process Summary

 1. Starting in the top-left corner, there are two ways that hold requests can be generated on behalf of NYPL patrons.
-The standard way is for a hold request button to be pressed in the NYPL Shared Collection Catalog (https://nypl.org/scc) by a logged-in NYPL patron.
-The other way if for a SCSB user to place the hold in the SCSB UI on behalf of a specific patron.
-SCSB users can also place multiple requests in the SCSB UI, in which case the requests are split into individual requests before hitting API Gateway.
+The standard way is for a hold request button to be pressed in the NYPL Shared Collection Catalog (https://nypl.org/rc) by a logged-in NYPL patron.
+The other way is for a SCSB user to place the hold in the SCSB UI on behalf of a specific patron.

-2. If the request originates from Discovery UI, the request will include the patron id fetched from the user’s cookie.
+2. If the request originates from RC, the request will include the patron id fetched from the user’s cookie.
 If the request originates from SCSB, SCSB will make a request to the patron service to get the patron id from the barcode, before sending that request forward to the HoldRequestService.

 3. In both cases, the action of requesting a hold be placed results in an HTTP request to the API Gateway, and thereby to the HoldRequestService.
 This request includes the patron id regardless of source.